QuiltMC/rfcs/loader/0032-loader-plugins.md

 void addOption(LoadOption option);

 /**
+ * Blames a single rule, causing loader to temporarily remove a single rule to move on to the next problem.
+ * If another plugin is able to fix the error (by returning true from handleOtherErrors or related methods) then this call will have no affect.
+ *
+ * @param errorDisplayer Only one will be chosen in order to describe the error in the main error gui, using whatever UI abstraction system we end up using.
+ * @throws IllegalStateException if this isn't called during a call to {@link QuiltLoaderPlugin#handleOtherErrors(args)}, */ void blameRule(Rule rule, Runnable errorDisplayer);
+/**
  * Gets the metadata for a given mod.
  *
  * Because the mods in QuiltLoader only reference fully loaded mods, this method can be used during the mod loading process